what marketers need to know about google analytics 4.

 Since Search Console is a part of Google, we anticipate that this will be a fairly quick addition to GA4 but we’ll have to wait and see.

-Upgrade to Google Analytics 4 And Start Collecting New Website Data
+Upgrade To Google Analytics 4 And Start Collecting New Website Data

 Feeling a little overwhelmed?
 Still not sure where to start with GA4?
 Don’t worry, Blue Compass' SEO team is here to help!
 Our team members are always keeping up with the latest marketing trends, and we’re monitoring any announcements and changes to Google’s newest tool.
 So come back to this blog for updated information as more news is released.
 Contact Blue Compass and a member of our team will be in touch to learn more about what you’re hoping to get out of Google Analytics 4.